Product Performance Metrics and KPIs All Startups Should Track

 8 Important Startup KPIs to Track

-As shortly mentioned earlier, the key performance indicators that matter for a startup are individual.
+As briefly mentioned earlier, the key performance indicators that matter for a startup are individual.
 It depends on your business goals and the targets you're planning to reach.
 You might have heard of such popular abbreviations as CAC and ROI, which are commonly used in startup lingo.
-So let's go over the KPIs for startups that are worth keeping track of.
+So let's go over the key KPIs for startups that are worth keeping track of.

 Main KPIs for Startups